-I have also applied each definition to marketing to show a simple application of how it can be used and the benefit.
+I have also applied each definition to marketing to show a simple application of how it can be used and its benefits.

 This is a field that changes by the day but you can also read some great articles.
-One of I particularly like is by Nvidia who make the graphics cards that power a lot of modern AI.
-Even down to powering self-driving cars by companies like Audi, Uber and VW.
+One I particularly like is by Nvidia who make the graphics cards that power a lot of modern AI.
+Even down to powering self-driving cars by companies like Audi, Uber, and VW.

 Artificial Intelligence (AI)